Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 - Therapeutic Relationship: Building a strong, supportive relationship between the therapist and the patient is an essential foundation of therapy.

-Numerous randomized clinical trials have shown the effectiveness of CBT for GAD.
+Numerous randomized clinical trials have shown the effectiveness of CBT for therapy of anxiety.
 It has been proven superior to waitlist conditions and has specific therapeutic components beyond general placebo effects.
 Response rates for CBT in studies range between 47–75%, though the exact definition of “response” varies between studies.

-Psychodynamic approaches to GAD focus on underlying emotional conflicts, particularly those rooted in insecure attachment and central relationship conflicts.
-A specialized psychoanalytic focal therapy for GAD has been developed based on supportive-expressive psychotherapy.
+Psychodynamic approaches for treatment of anxiety disorders focus on underlying emotional conflicts, particularly those rooted in insecure attachment and central relationship conflicts.
+A specialized psychoanalytic focal therapy for anxiety has been developed based on supportive-expressive psychotherapy.
 This method emphasizes the therapeutic relationship and is often conducted as a short-term therapy with a more active therapeutic stance.

-Research on psychodynamic therapy for GAD is limited.
+Research on psychodynamic therapy for anxiety is limited.
 Studies suggested comparable effects between CBT and psychodynamic therapy, though numerical results favoured CBT.

 Complementary Treatment for GAD